shady-abdelaal/DS_Algorithms/Swift/WordCount.md

 ## The Logic:
 Now let's break the problem statement into detailed steps and tackle each one by one.
-1- Slice the text by the spaces to get a list of words.
+1. Slice the text by the spaces to get a list of words.
-2- Count the words.
+2. Count the words.
-3- Sort the words and return them from the most used to the least.
+3. Sort the words and return them from the most used to the least.

 ### Slicing:

+### Counting:

+### Sorting:

+## Final Solution

 ```swift